5 Steps You Can Use To Build a “First Team” Mindset

 Please encourage them to talk to one another about their problems and refer them for help.

-Role-play difficult conversations with a fellow manager role play it.
+Role-play difficult conversations with a fellow manager.

 Help Them Help You